Homework 6

 Question 2: Reduce

-Write the recursive version of the function reduce
+Write the recursive version of the function reduce which takes

 - reducer - a two-argument function that reduces elements to a single value